 Lithology

-A fairly uniform sequence of homogeneous, bioturbated, yellow-brown, sparsely to moderately glauconitic silty fine-grained sand, or sandy silt, with some ironstone concretions and masses of white sandstone.
+The Camberley Sand Formation comprises a fairly uniform sequence of homogeneous, bioturbated, yellow-brown, sparsely to moderately glauconitic silty fine-grained sand, or sandy silt, with some ironstone concretions and masses of white sandstone.
 Sporadic flint gravel or a gravel bed occur near the base.
 Thin beds of pale grey clay occur in places (Ellison and Williamson, 1999).
 Fossils include fish teeth and marine bivalve molluscs, although occurrences above the water table generally have been decalcified (Curry, 1958).
 Some beds rich in foraminifera occur in the Mytchett Borehole.

 Genetic interpretation

 Marine; inner shelf (King, in prep.).

 Definition of upper boundary The Camberley Sand is the youngest Palaeogene unit in the London Basin, so it is overlain, if at all, only by deposits of Quaternary age.
-Definition of lower boundary Probably an omission surface (King, in prep.) marking the upwards change from the heterolithic Windlesham Formation to the more homogeneous, paler-coloured Camberley Sand Formation.
+Definition of lower boundary The base of the Camberley Sand Formation is probably an omission surface (King, in prep.) marking the upwards change from the heterogeneous Windlesham Formation to the more homogeneous, paler-coloured Camberley Sand Formation.
 Thickness Up to 69 m in the Windsor district (Ellison and Williamson, 1999).

 The BGS Mytchett (Farnborough) Borehole 1 (SU85NE184) [SU 8830 5541] passed through 36.36 m that was assigned to the Camberley Sand Formation.
 The Albert Orphan Asylum Borehole (SU86SE52) [SU 8999 6132], drilled in about 1866 in what is now part of north-east Camberley, passed through about 70 m of 'light green sand' with 0.76 m of yellow sandy loam and stones at the base that can be assigned to the Camberley Sand Formation.
-Distribution Core of the western London Basin around the junction of Surrey, Berkshire and Hampshire.
+Distribution The Camberley Sand Formation occurs in the core of the western London Basin around the junction of Surrey, Berkshire and Hampshire.
 Core from the BGS Mytchett (Farnborough) Borehole 1 yielded a calcareous fauna including the foraminiferid Nummulites variolarius, indicating correlation with the lower part of the Selsey Sand Formation of the Hampshire Basin.
 Age Eocene (late Lutetian) (King, in prep.).